How do you know if you experience childhood emotional neglect?

 4. Find friends that are willing to listen to you.

 There are many types of friends.
-Some friends are people who you enjoy doing the same activities with.
+Some friends are people who you enjoy doing the same activities.
 Some friends are people you meet at work and in your school.
 Others are those who you can share your knowledge and discuss topics intellectually.

 It’s important for people who were neglected emotionally in childhood to make friends who we can be vulnerable to and pour our hearts out.
 Being deprived of emotional validation for so long, we need someone who is empathetic and non-judgmental enough to hear us talk about our problems.
 We need someone who can trust our feelings with, not just someone who gives us advice.